Are you OK with cookies?

 Governance

-Lay Observers are organised through a Chairman, a National Council and a number of Lead Lay Observers.
+Lay Observers are organised through a National Chair, a National Council and a number of Lead Lay Observers.

 They are responsible for: